rfviolato/dotfiles/README.md

 # 5. Hyperterm theming
 * NPM install [pure theme](https://github.com/sindresorhus/pure): `npm install`
-* Install Oh-my-zsh entering this command`sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`
+* Install Oh-my-zsh by entering this command`sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`
 * Be sure you have opened Hyper once to generate a hyper.js file
 * Copy both `.zshrc` and `.hyper.js` file contents and replace the orignal content in each file in the root of your User folder.